πŸ”‘ 1. Core Concepts

 • QoSGrpTRES / AssocGrpTRES: group-level quotas (total cores, GPUs)

-• Preempt / Mode: whether this QoS can preempt others (our site uses REQUEUE)
+• Preempt / Mode: whether this QoS can preempt others and what happens when preemption occurs

 • AllowedPartitions: partitions that accept this QoS